spmasterman/tutor-directory/README.md

 ### Tests
-Tests run against an SQLLite database that gets created on bootstrap, and replaced when you call restoreDatabase() - rather than this being in the setUp() for every test its called manually at the end of any test that disrupts the database.
+Tests run against an SQLLite database that gets created on bootstrap, and replaced when you call restoreDatabase() - this happens in the setUp() for FixturesWebTestCase classes - so if you want to test with test data, extend this

 ### Data Fixtures
 I use Alice and Faker to generate fake fixture data in YML files.
 Fixture files are numbered 10,20,30... etc to specify